maziac/DeZog/README.md

 However, Sebastien's DeZog fork in general is easier to setup as it contains the complete development environment for the ZX81 (assembler, syntax highlighting, sample code).

+# What else

+DeZog also allows to start ZX Spectrum (.sna) and ZX81 (.p) binaries directly.
+In vscode's file explorer use a right click and select "Run with DeZog".
+This will start the ZX Spectrum / ZX81 simulator right away.
+But please note: this only **runs** the binary, all debugging features like breakpoints and stepping are disabled in this mode.

+The feature can be used by other extensions.
+For example the [ZX81 BASIC to P-File Converter and P-File Viewer] starts a ZX81 BASIC program inside DeZog's simulator.